 A loyalty program is a data collection engine.
 From the moment a member registers to the day they ask you to delete their account, you are collecting, storing, processing, and in many cases sharing personal data.
 The GDPR obligations at each of those stages are specific, and the DPC's active enforcement posture means that getting them wrong carries real consequences.

-This guide covers everything an Irish marketing manager or DPO needs to know about GDPR compliance for loyalty programs: the lawful basis for each data point you collect, how to build a compliant sign-up flow, how long you can keep member data, how to handle rights requests, and where the DPC is actively looking.
-It is not legal advice.
-For specific situations, consult a qualified data protection professional.
+This guide covers everything an Irish marketing manager or DPO needs to know about GDPR compliance for loyalty programs.
+That means the lawful basis for each data point you collect, how to build a compliant sign-up flow, how long you can keep member data, how to handle rights requests, and where the DPC is actively looking.
+This is not legal advice; for specific situations, consult a qualified data protection professional.

 The correct basis for core membership data is contractual necessity (Article 6(1)(b)).
 When a member signs up, they enter into a contract.
 Processing the data necessary to deliver that membership, including their contact details, transaction records, and points balance, is justified under the terms of that contract.